linkev/Dell-Optiplex-7050-Micro-Hackintosh/BIOS.md

 This was written with my Optiplex 7050 Micro being on BIOS 1.14.0, newer BIOSes might change stuff, you never know (even if Intel 7th gen's were ages ago).

+**Update:** It seems BIOS updates don't change anything, in terms of what you can turn off or on these days, just security updates, so don't worry about them too much!

 I'll just lay out the way my BIOS is shown and whatever is ticked/selected so you can copy it on yours, and hopefully make it work.
 Make sure your BIOS is updated to at least what mine is and its always best to Reset to Factory Defaults before starting to flick switches (from personal experience, resetting BIOS does sometimes flip hidden switches, in case anybody tried to screw around with it before).